 As a theatre company with a legacy of producing revivals, we realize we need to tell a more complete story and ensure we are an active part of the solution, not an ongoing part of the problem.

 Roundabout launched The Refocus Project in 2021, spotlighting 20th century plays from the Black American community, in association with Black Theatre United.
-For the second year, we are featuring Latinx playwrights, in partnership with Pregones/Puerto Rican Traveling Theater (PRTT).
+The second year featured Latinx playwrights, in partnership with Pregones/Puerto Rican Traveling Theater (PRTT).
+Year Three will celebrate plays by AAPI playwrights from the 20th and 21st centuries.

 Please contact email@example.com for further information on the available resources around these plays.